QA Smoke Testing in Software - A Complete Guide for 2025

 • After Code Merges: When code branches are merged, especially in version control systems like Git, running smoke tests on the merged codebase can identify any conflicts or issues introduced during the merge.

-How To Plan a Smoke Test
+How to Plan a QA Smoke Test

 Here are some key tips for planning and running a smoke test: